AndypSheridan/battleships-1977/README.md

 Battleships 1977 is a python-based version of the classic Battleships board game.
 In this particular iteration of the game, the user plays against the computer in a turn-based competition where the objective is to eliminate all of the opponent's ships before their own are destroyed.

 This game is played in a 6 x 6 tile grid.
 The user and CPU each have four ships of lengths one, two, three and four tiles.
 The player takes turns with the CPU to guess the coordinates of the opposing ships.
-When either the user or cpu hits and destroys all of them, the game is over.
+When either the user or CPU hits and destroys all of them, the game is over.

 This edition of the game has been loosely based on the popular sci-fi saga 'Star Wars' The original movie was released in 1977, hence the appendage to the title of the game.